 Documents you compare are not shared with us.
 All operations on documents take place locally, so you can safely use Draftable Desktop on confidential documents.

-- Draftable Desktop submits information about errors that occur when running.
-These error reports may sometimes contain confidential information such as filenames.
-This can be disabled via the settings function or by contacting Support.
+Draftable Desktop submits information about usage statistics and errors that occur when running.
+Error reports may sometimes contain confidential information such as filenames.
+This feature can be disabled via the settings function or by contacting Support.

 Changes to this Policy